Golden West Humanitarian Foundation: Central America

 The Golden West Humanitarian Foundation has undertaken ordnance stockpile destruction programs for the Organization of American States.

 Vietnam

 In 2009, the GWHF partnered with the Vietnam Veterans Memorial Foundation to undertake a research and development project sponsored by the U.S. Department of State.

+GWHF also launched the Swim For Life drowning prevention initiative in response to high childhood drowning rates in Vietnam.

 Past Operations

 Angola

 In Angola, the Golden West Humanitarian Foundation has introduced their "Indicator Program", a Mine Risk Education program designed to teach the indicators of land mine and UXO contamination.

 Azerbaijan

 In Azerbaijan, the Golden West Humanitarian Foundation has introduced their "Indicator Program", a Mine Risk Education program designed to teach the indicators of land mine and UXO contamination.

 Moldova

 In 2009 & 2010, the GWHF worked on a cluster bomb disposal project in the Republic of Moldova.

 Mozambique

 In Mozambique, the Golden West Humanitarian Foundation has introduced their "Indicator Program", a Mine Risk Education program designed to teach the indicators of land mine and UXO contamination.